jstnrme77/scalerrs-portal/progress.md

 - Theme switching has been temporarily disabled as requested
 - Fixed critical TypeScript errors that were preventing Netlify deployment
 - Using Tailwind classes for colors instead of hardcoded values for better maintainability
+- UI elements are now consistent between pages, specifically matching the Get Started page with the Home page
+- Updated UI to use colored cards while maintaining design consistency
+- Redesigned Kanban board in Deliverables page to match reference design with full-width cards
+- Improved spacing and layout of UI elements for better visual hierarchy
+- Updated notification icons to use exclamation points in circles for better visibility
+- Reorganized navigation elements to improve usability and information architecture